The City of London Academy Islington

 The City of London Academy Southwark

 COLAS is situated in the Bermondsey area of Southwark and has links with a number of livery companies.
-Their atrium has around it the shields of all of the companies to which they are linked: the Fletchers' is there because we support prizes in art and in music technology.
+The Worshipful Company of Fletchers supports prizes in art and in music technology.

 COLAS takes great pride in its city links, as well as its caring, inclusive community, and has achieved exceptional success in all areas.
-It has an added focus on Business and Enterprise and Sport, and is one of only 10 schools in England to be awarded Basketball Academy status by Basketball England.
-A new Sixth form centre opened in September 2017.
+It has an added focus on Business and Enterprise and Sport, and has Basketball Academy status.

 The City of London Freemen’s School